The means test takes account of virtually every form of income but assesses

 the basis of the 13 weeks before you claim.
 Not all of your income is taken

-into account. €20 per day (up to a maximum of €60) from casual work is
+into account. €20 per day (up to a maximum of €60) is deducted from your

-deducted from your assessable weekly earnings and then 60% of the balance is
+assessable weekly earnings and then 60% of the balance is assessed as weekly

-then 60% of the balance is assessed as weekly means.
-The weekly means is then
+60% of the balance is assessed as weekly means).

 People who were getting Farm Assist before 26 September 2007 and are still